History of Waterford: Religious war and upheavals

-18th century Waterford
+18th and 19th century

 The 18th century was a period of huge prosperity for Waterford.
 Most of the city's best architecture appeared during this time.
 Trading with Newfoundland brought much wealth into what was then the third largest port in Ireland.

 In 1783, George and William Penrose founded a glass factory, which would become Waterford Crystal, the most famous business in the city.

-There was no armed uprising in the area as part of the 1798 Rebellion, as a result of the rebel defeat at Wexford.
-There was, however, considerable United Irishmen activity in the city and district, where secret recruitment had been going on apace.
-Among those arraigned for seditious activity at the time was the toll collector of the then five-year-old wooden bridge over the Suir.

 A permanent military presence was established in the city with the completion of the Cavalry Barracks at the end of the 18th century.

-Catholic Emancipation and Famine

-In 1826, Waterford returned Henry Villiers-Stuart to Parliament against the opposition of Lord George Beresford, the outgoing candidate and powerful landowner in the district.
-Stuart was put forward by Daniel O'Connell's Catholic Association and O'Connell personally led his campaign here.
-Though not a Roman Catholic himself, Stuart was a man of liberal views and his election was an important step in the way to Catholic Emancipation which came three years later.

-The Great Famine of 1846–1848 made itself felt in the city and the Corporation records of the period refer to several money grants to relieve the distress of the people.
-The fact that there were large quantities of rice in Waterford saved the city from the worst effects of disastrous shortage in the normal food supply.

-Waterford 1850–1923

-In the 19th century, great industries such as glass making and ship building thrived in the city.
+In the 19th century, industries such as glass making and ship building thrived in the city.
 Thomas Francis Meagher (Meagher of the sword), an Irish nationalist, made the first Irish tricolour.
 He brought it back from France and it was first flown from a building on the Mall in Waterford.

+20th century

 In the early 20th century John Redmond was MP for Waterford and leader of the Irish Parliamentary Party, which almost achieved home rule and a new parliament for Ireland.

-The Irish Civil War
+Irish Civil War

 After the evacuation of British troops (Devonshire Regiment) from Waterford city at the end of the Irish War of Independence, the military and police barracks were occupied by the Waterford Flying Column, under the leadership of George Lennon of Dungarvan, which was part of the combined (1921) Waterford Brigade under the command of Pax Whelan from Dungarvan.
 These men opposed the Anglo-Irish Treaty of 1922 and therefore took the Republican side when the Irish Civil War commenced with the firing upon the Four Courts in late June 1922.